AEPKILL/husky-di/docs/apis.md

 ### ValueProvider

-This provider is used to resolve a given value.
+Used to resolve a given value:

 ```typescript
 import { Container, ValueProvide, createServiceIdentifier } from "husky-di";